brainhack-school2020/anproulx-fMRI-autism/README.md

  - link: [Influence of hyperparameter values gamma and C for SVM estimator](https://anproulx.github.io/cross_validation_plots/)

 ### Information about this repository
 This repository contains the two Jupyter Notebooks:  the first notebook contains the code related to the data exploration and visualization, whereas the second notebook contains the code for the machine learning part of this project.
+To install all necessary requirements to rerun this analysis, see the requirements.txt file included in the repository.

 ### Resources
 1. Choosing appropriate estimators with scikit-learn https://scikit-learn.org/stable/tutorial/machine_learning_map/